KTRBS/Devock-Tool-Lite/README.md

 ## What's working ?
 - This is Devock Tool base (lite)
 - Defalut json is set to v47 because yes
-- Can add offer multiple time
+- Can add offer multiple offer at the same time

 ## How to use?
 - Run and type correct path to shop.json